mcgivrer/minimal/docs/docs/chapter-05-bring_entity_and_its_manager.md

 _(TO BE REVIEWED)_

-Now I have some tools to diplay thing, it's time to get some object to display !
+Now I have some tools to display things; it's time to get some object to display!

 I am going to present a new class; the `Entity` class.
-And as this chapter's title learn to us, I am goinf to create another internal System to manage and take care of those objects; the `EntityManager`.
+And as this chapter's title learns to us, I am goinf to create another internal System to manage and take care of those objects; the `EntityManager`.

 ![The Entity and its Manager diagram class](https://www.plantuml.com/plantuml/png/ROzDQiCm48NtEiLqbzBc0YA4GEcogvv0yKpj0NaKh77hO7ptAf954NHbp_lXVRf4TPFEepTFEj18SFEEnGoC12Ff432QphiOuLsKzGwh0JZ2cchAtGOiI8jbqII_0AE5-Yzk90kVEh7qMLWiO9Yldl9rRovSslFFtKmSmi--_k74zJHLCYYShUSqJLvdfMGNyiPVyq1FUiY0XU_Pxg5iEiG3sI8avpimrb8McU8XwM_1U-gKWvnAzbnJTV3sYANFgQoyxZ4mcodaoMjuMPIcBzVHForZsdSUpu-GfPt8N4Xm7lql "The Entity and its Manager diagram class")